 What is the best option you can recommend her?

-- A Vaginal contraceptive ring - B X Contraceptive implant
+- A Vaginal contraceptive ring

+- B Contraceptive implant

-Long-acting contraception is the best option for her (became pregnant when using the contraceptive pill) and is the safest option. - C Condom - D Postcoital contraception (emergency contraception)
+- C Condom

+- D Postcoital contraception (emergency contraception)

 Histologic type is one of several prognostic factors in endometrial cancer.
 Which of the histologic types mentioned has the best prognosis?